-Cut out petal shape at one end of paper.
+Cut out a curved petal shape at one end of the paper.

-Open layers and place the widest strip of tissue on a smooth surface.
+Open the layers and place the widest strip of tissue on a smooth surface.

-Stack the narrower, strip on top of the first in an offset position.
+Stack the narrower, strip on top of the first strip in an offset position.

-Gather both layers of tissue at the base of the lower edges with your fingers.
+Use your fingers to gather both layers of tissue at the base of the lower edges.
 If you have difficulty mastering the finger-gathering technique, use a sharp needle, strong thread, and a running stitch to gather the tissue.
-Or, take advantage of the ruffle foot on your sewing machine–as I did.
+Or, take advantage of the ruffle foot on your sewing machine; as I did.
 Tissue paper tears easily; use a gentle hand.

-Lay top of stem on lower edge of gathered paper and secure with hot glue.
+Lay the top of the stem at the base of the gathered paper and secure with hot glue.

-Roll gathered paper unto stem and glue into place as you go.
+Roll the gathered paper unto the stem and glue in place as you go.

-Note: A tighter roll with less gathers produces a more closed flower.
-While fuller gathers turn out opened petals.
-Still, they aren’t the only factors that affect your flowers’ width and shape.
-Deeper cut petals fall lower and wider, whilst shallow cut petals produce a compact bud-type flower.
+Note: A tight roll with fewer gathers produces an upright flower; while full gathers always form open petals.
+Still, other factors affect flowers width and shape: Deeper cut petals fall lower and wider while shallow-cut petals produce a bud-type flower.